-This is the graph of our function \mathbf{f} , it is a curve in the plane (remember, vector valued functions of a single variable are also called "parametric curves").
+This is the graph of our function f, it is a curve in the plane (remember, vector valued functions of a single variable are also called "parametric curves").

 The other way to get the plot command to graph the function f is to define f using a slightly different syntax.
-Instead of putting the component functions in a list inside of brackets, put the component functions in a list inside of parentheses.
+Instead of putting the component functions in a list inside of brackets, put the component functions inside of parentheses.